explainers-by-googlers/cross-origin-storage/README.md

 ##### Key points

 - **Unrelated pages:** The two pages belong to different origins and do not share any context, ensuring the example demonstrates cross-origin capabilities.
 - **Human-readable names:** Each page assigns its own human-readable name, localized to the user's context.
-The COS associates these names with the file's hash, not with the file contents.
+The COS API associates these names with the file's hash, not with the file contents.
 - **Cross-origin sharing:** Despite the different names and origins, the file is securely shared via its hash, demonstrating the APl's ability to facilitate cross-origin file storage and retrieval.

 ## Detailed design discussion